 Fridge storage: To store this eggplant meatball recipe, place them into an airtight container once they have cooled.
 Then store in the fridge for up to 4 days.

-Freezer storage: You can also freeze these meatless meatballs.
+Freezer storage: You can also freeze these delicious vegan meatballs.
 Simply place them into a reusable freezer bag or airtight container.
 Ensure you leave enough room for expansion.
 They can stay frozen for up to 3 months.
 When you are ready to eat them, remove them from the freezer and thaw them in the fridge overnight.

 ❔FAQ